shivshankardayal/full-website/books/dsa/source/queues.rst

    fashion; put them in queue and process them in  fair manner.
 Once id generates ``UINT_MAX`` let id start from 0.
 Generate a mean of 4 tasks in 3 seconds on average.
+5. Implement a stack of queues, stack of stacks, queue of stacks and queue of queues.
+Write functions appropriate to implement the operations on these data structures.
+6. A **deque** is a queue in which insertion and deletion can be done from either ends.
+Implement a deque using an array as circular buffer and linked list.
+Implement four functions ``insrtlft, insrtrght, rmvlft`` and ``rmvrght``.
+7. An **input-restricted deque** is a deque in which output can be done from one end.
+Implement one such deque in which insertion can only be done from right side using a linked list and array.
+Similarly, implement **output-restricted deque** in which deletion can be done from only one end.
+Implement one such deque in which deletion can be done from left end.
+Show that such deques can be used either as stack or as queue.